DataDog/datadog-ci/src/commands/synthetics/README.md

-`--mobileApplicationId` - string - the ID of the application you want to upload the new version to `--mobileApplicationVersionFilePath` - string - path to the mobile app (.apk/.ipa) `--versionName` - string - name of the new version `--latest` - bool - if present, marks the application as 'latest'.
+`--mobileApplicationId` - string - the ID of the application you want to upload the new version to `--mobileApplicationVersionFilePath` - string - path to the mobile app (.apk/.ipa) `--versionName` - string - name of the new version.
+It has to be unique.
+`--latest` - bool - if present, marks the application as 'latest'.
 Any tests that run on the latest version will use this version on their next run

 Example:
 ```
 datadog-ci synthetics upload-application              \
 --mobileApplicationId '123-123-123'                   \
---mobileApplicationVersionFilePath 'example/test.apk' \
+--mobileApplicationVersionFilePath example/test.apk \
 --versionName 'example 1.0'                           \
 --latest
 ```